Roy Buchanan (album)

-Roy Buchanan is a 1972 self-titled album by American guitarist and blues musician Roy Buchanan.
+Roy Buchanan is a 1972 album by American guitarist and blues musician Roy Buchanan.
 It is his second album and first for Polydor.

+Chart performance

+The album debuted on Billboard magazine's Top LP's & Tape chart in the issue dated September 9, 1972, peaking at No. 107 during a twelve-week run on the chart.

+Critical reception

-AllMusic commented "It is a loose, highly improvised affair that amply demonstrates why the leader is one of the underappreciated giants of rootsy guitar".
+AllMusic commented: "It is a loose, highly improvised affair that amply demonstrates why the leader is one of the underappreciated giants of rootsy guitar."

 Track listing

 All songs written by Roy Buchanan except where indicated.